Port Fairy Golf Links

 Besides the stunning beauty of this part of the world, one of the reasons why we took this route was because of the golf.
 And true links golf in particular.
 Mr. George Peper and Mr. Malcolm Campbell, authors of one of our favorite golf books True Links, identified 246 authentic links golf courses in the world.
 Only seven of those courses are in Australia, and Port Fairy Golf Links is one of the precious few.

 We arrived in Port Fairy on a warm day in late April.
 Overhead were picture-perfect blue skies and a gentle breeze that felt like it could pick up later in the day.
 Getting out of Putu, our campervan, it immediately felt like we were in perfect links-type land.
-The mounds, contours, tall wispy grasses, all hallmarks of a true links course, were evident even from the parking lot!
+The mounds, contours, and tall wispy grasses, all hallmarks of a true links course, were evident even from the parking lot!

 Port Fairy measures 6438-yards from the back Blue tees and 5537 from the forward Red tees.
 Par is 72 from both sets.
 We paid our incredibly priced $49 dollar weekday green fees, knocked around a few putts, and eagerly made our way to the first tee!